SpenceKonde/ATTinyCore/README.md

 * ATtiny x313 (2313/4313)
 * ATtiny1634

 On the following chips, slave I2C functionality is provided in hardware, but a software implementation must be used for master functionality.
 This is done automatically with the included Wire library.
-In versions prior to 1.2.2, USI on these devices is a flash-hog; this has been greatly improved in 1.2.2.
-* ATtiny828
+* ATtiny828 * due to amn errata, hardware slave functionality does not work unkless the wattchdog timer is enabled, as when it is not, the I2C pin is pulld down with around 1mA of currenrt.
 * ATtiny x41 (441/841)

 On the following chips, full master/slave I2C functionality is provided in hardware and the Wire library uses it:
 * ATtiny x8 (48, 88)

 ### SPI support:
+As is fairly widey known, the tinyAVR devices were not blessed with a true hardware serial port in most cases - many parts are stuck using the USI instead (same as is used for I2C), which as it haoppens is a truly dreadful excuse for a peripheral.

+On the following chips, SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
+Take care to note that the **USI does not have MISO/MOSI, it has DI/DO**; when operating in master mode, DI is MISO, and DO is MOSI.
+When operating in slave mode, DI is MOSI and DO is MISO.
+The #defines for MISO and MOSI assume master mode (as this is much more common).
+Clock dividers 2, 4, 8 and >=14 are implemented as separate routines; **call `SPISettings` or `setClockDivider` with a constant value to use less program space**, otherwise, all routines will be included along with 32-bit math.
+Clock dividers larger than 14 are only approximate because the routine is optimized for size, not exactness.
+Also, interrupts are not disabled during data transfer as SPI clock doesn't need to be precise in most cases.
+If you use long interrupt routines or require consistent clocking, wrap calls to `transfer` in `ATOMIC_BLOCK`.
+Be aware that USI-based I2C is not available when USI-based SPI is in use.

 On the following chips, full SPI functionality is provided in hardware, and works identically to SPI on Atmega chips:
 * ATtiny828